 Karen C. Whalen is the author of the Dinner Club Murder Mystery series.
 She worked for many years as a paralegal at a law firm in Denver, Colorado.
 Karen has been a columnist and regular contributor to The National Paralegal Reporter magazine.
-She is a member of Sisters in Crime and participates in a local writing group, the Louisville Writers Workshop.
+She is a member of Sisters in Crime and Rocky Mountain Fiction Writers.
 In addition to hosting dinner club events (although, murder was not involved), Karen loves to hike and bike ride under the robin-egg blue skies of the Colorado Rocky Mountains.

 Her books are similar to those written by authors Jessica Beck, Joanne Fluke, and Leslie Meier.
-Fans of mysteries centering around food – donuts, cakes, cookies, coffee shops, bakeries, and gourmet cuisine – and a western setting in Denver, Colorado
+Fans of mysteries centering around food – donuts, cakes, cookies, coffee shops, bakeries, and gourmet cuisine – and a western setting in Colorado will love the dinner club mysteries.

 Click to check out an interview and learn more about cozy mysteries and where she gets the recipes for her books…